eugenevinitsky/sequential_social_dilemma_games/README.md

 # Contributors

 This code base was developed by Eugene Vinitsky and Natasha Jaques; help with reproduction was provided by Joel Leibo, Antonio Castenada, and Edward Hughes.
+Additional development was done by Hugo Heemskerk.